PhilippSalvisberg/docker-oddgendemo-cdb/README.md

 		docker run -d -p 1522:1522 -p 8083-8084:8083-8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb

-3. wait around **20 minutes** until the Oracle database instance is created and APEX is installed in the pluggable database.
-Check logs with ```docker logs ocdb -f```.
+3. wait around **30 minutes** until the Oracle database instance is created and APEX is installed in the pluggable database.
+Check logs with ```docker logs -f -t ocdb```.
 The container is ready to use when the last line in the log is ```Database ready to use.
 Enjoy! ;-)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

 Feel free to stop the docker container after a successful installation with ```docker stop ocdb```.
 The container should shutdown the database gracefully and persist the data fully (ready for backup).
 Next time you start the container using ```docker start ocdb``` the database will start up.